bartofzo/SuperGrid2D/README.md

 foreach (var someObject in grid.Contact(new AABB(screenWorldTopLeft, screenWorldBottomRight))
     ...do something

-// Get all units that a touch a point (this excludes other points or lines since they can't intersect a point) foreach (var someObject in grid.Contact(new Point(x, y))
+// Get all units that a touch a point foreach (var someObject in grid.Contact(new Point(x, y))
     ...do something